vijayrajpanchall/matic-docs/docs/supernets/operate/local-supernet.md

 - How to fund validators on rootchain.
 - How to run (childchain) cluster, consisting of multiple PolyBFT nodes.

-### Learning outcomes

-By the end of this tutorial, you will be able to:

-- Understand the steps to set up a PolyBFT network.
-- Create a local Supernet and test it with multiple nodes.

 ## Prerequisites

 Before starting this tutorial, you should understand the basics of blockchain technology and be familiar with command-line interfaces.
 It would help if you also had the `polygon-edge` binary installed on your machine.
 Check out the [installation guide](/docs/supernets/operate/supernets-install) for more information if you haven't already.